 A Little Fishy for Woodturning is an wood sculpture item that I created in a workshop with Michael Hosulak.
 Hosulak is an exceptional wood artist that I began to follow when my woodturning journey began in 2009.
-Even today, his work is so different from what all the other master turners are doing.
+Even today, his work is so different from what all other master turners are doing.
 His voice is unique and his style is instantly recognizable.
-It is whimsical and colorful and the shapes are unlike anything else.
-Many pieces were downright bizarre.
+It is whimsical and colorful and the shapes are unlike everything else.
+Many pieces are downright bizarre.

-Finally in September of 2109, together with Suzanne Boswell, of Dovetail Arts a state of the art studio in Philadelphia https://www.dovetailwoodarts.com/ we put together an intimate workshop with six advanced turners to have the Hosulak experience.
+Finally in September of 2019, together with Suzanne Boswell of Dovetail Wood Arts her state of the art studio in Philadelphia we put together an intimate workshop.
+The workshop was limited to six advanced turners to learn the Hosaluk techniques.

-I consider Michael to be the Picasso of Woodturning, Michael Hosulak creates his forms at the Lathe.
-Then he cuts them up, and assembles them as totally unrecognizable forms.
+I consider Michael the Picasso of Woodturning, Michael Hosaluk creates his forms at the Lathe.
+Then he cuts them up, and reassembles them as new totally unrecognizable forms.
 It is a woodturning form of Cubism.
 Then he performs a variety of techniques to embellish and texture the piece that include carving, pyrography and painting.

 I design and produce my art in my New Jersey studio, USA.